-Step 2-Take entrance examination;

-Step 3- Participate in an interview with the administration;

-Step 4-Submit birth certificate and medical records; pay registration fees; sign financial agreement.
+- Step 2-Take entrance examination; - Step 3- Participate in an interview with the administration; - Step 4-Submit birth certificate and medical records; pay registration fees; sign financial agreement.

-The school has scholarship and financial aid programs, which are both need-based and merit- based for new students.
+The school has both scholarship and financial aid programs for new students which are both need-based and merit-based.